 Writing Assistance Software

-Grammarly supports your writing process reasoning with suggestions prompts to make sure your ideas are clearly understood.
+Grammarly supports your writing process reasoning with suggestions and prompts to make sure your ideas are clearly understood.

 Grammarly